Saboteur (film): Plot

-Barry rushes to the Navy Yard and locates Fry at the controls of a device designed to blow up the battleship.
-In the ensuing struggle, Fry successfully presses the button that sends the ship to the bottom of the harbor.
-Fry then escapes.
-After terrorizing a movie audience at Radio City Music Hall, he takes the ferry to Bedloe's Island and hides inside the Statue of Liberty, where he is later discovered and confronted by both Barry and Patricia.
-Barry pursues Fry onto Lady Liberty's torch, holding him at gunpoint.
-While backing away from Barry, however, Fry falls over the platform's railing and clings to the statue's hand.
-Barry tries to save him, but as the police and FBI arrive, Fry falls to his death.
+Kane escapes the Sutton mansion by triggering a fire alarm and rushes to the Navy Yard.
+He finds Fry preparing to blow up the battleship and attempts to overpower him.
+By the time Fry detonates the bomb, the ship is already launched and safe.
+Fry takes Kane prisoner and returns to the Rockefeller Center office to find the authorities waiting.
+Fry flees, terrorizing a movie audience at Radio City Music Hall at gunpoint, and eventually taking the ferry to the Statue of Liberty.
+Kane pursues Fry onto Lady Liberty's torch.
+Fry accidentally falls over the platform's railing and clings to the statue's hand.
+Kane tries to rescue him, but as the police and FBI arrive, Fry falls to his death.